cg-manish/mcgain-bloog/content/posts/free-k8-cluster/index.md

 ### Create Oracle Cloud Account

 - Create an Oracle Cloud account.
-You can create a free tier Oracle cloud account but you are not likely to get any VMs because of out of capacity errors for free teir users.
+You can create a free tier Oracle cloud account but you are not likely to get any VMs because of out of capacity errors for free tier users.
 With Pay as you go, VMs are created instantly.
 ![image](images/create-account.png)

 If you still like to remain in the free tier, check out this repo https://github.com/hitrov/oci-arm-host-capacity where they have scripts which try to provision VMs periodically.